 The Trummelbach Falls are impressive.
 Sure, you have seen waterfalls before.
-The kind that tumbles down steep hills or over a cliff.
 But have you seen one that is underground and so powerful it makes you want to hold onto the railing?

-The Trummelbach Falls are quite unique, so it is not surprising that they are also a World Heritage site.
-They are also in fact Europe’s largest underground waterfalls and feature a series of ten waterfalls that are fed directly from the impressive Bernese alps above.
+The Trummelbach Falls are definitely unique, so it is not surprising that they are also a World Heritage site.
+They are also in fact Europe’s largest underground waterfalls and feature a series of ten waterfalls that are fed directly from the impressive Bernese Alps above.

 The glacial meltwater from the Eiger, Mönch and Jungfrau provide a jaw-dropping 20,000 litres (5200 gallons) of water per second to these ear-pounding falls.
 They certainly won’t disappoint!

 It does pay to be prepared before you head out to the falls, so here is all the important information you need.

 - Ten roaring waterfalls carved through the rock outside Lauterbrunnen

 - Explosively loud water that gushes at 20,000 Liters per second

 - A maze of fun walkways, tunnels, and viewing platforms to get to the falls

 - A funicular in a cave takes you to the first part of the falls